UL-FRI/thesis-BDR/README.md

     LaTeX Warning: Label(s) may have changed.
 Rerun to get cross-references right.

-Note, you have to re-run the build process until the Warning message disappears (~5 times):
+Note, you have to re-run the build process until all Warning messages disappear (~5 times):

     $ ../editor-cfg/build.bat
     $ ../editor-cfg/build.bat